ifosch/eos-setup/README.md

 I was decided to install Linux, even while for that time, it was not very easy, but I was adviced to try out MacOS.
 It was nice enough, simple, and, even most important to me, supposed very light work and effort, just adopting some tools and get used to the new keyboard and hardware.
 Anyway, deep inside, a part of me was willing to go back to Linux, a little bit.
-That's why when I found easier to install Linux in a MacBook, I decided to prepare an automated setup for my local environment.
+That's why when I found feasible to install Linux in a MacBook, I decided to prepare an automated setup for my local environment.

 With this playbook I setup the following in my setup: